fmidev/aviation-message-archiver/src/doc/README.md

 ##### Activation property

-Activation property is the name of aviation message data property, that is applied as the first operand of [activation operator](#activation-operator-and-operand).
+Activation property is the name of the aviation message data property that is applied as the first operand of [activation operator](#activation-operator-and-operand).

-Following activation properties are declared in [MessagePopulatorConditionPropertyReaderConfig](src/main/java/fi/fmi/avi/archiver/config/MessagePopulatorConditionPropertyReaderConfig.java):
+The following activation properties are declared in [MessagePopulatorConditionPropertyReaderConfig](src/main/java/fi/fmi/avi/archiver/config/MessagePopulatorConditionPropertyReaderConfig.java):

 * `format`: populated message format name.
 See `format-ids` in [Identifier mappings](#identifier-mappings).